 - Are the founders allowed to launch other businesses while readying the business for operation?

 - If members wish for payback, what will be the reimbursement method?
-What are the market vesting designations for individual equity if payback is asked for?
+What are the market vesting designations for individual equity if the payback is asked for?

 Founders’ Agreement Sample